jpmvferreira/simplemc/README.md

 ## Quick start
 This package provides the following programs:
-- `ez-stan` wraps the stan programming language to use NUTS.
+- `smc-stan` wraps the [Stan](https://mc-stan.org/) programming language, that uses the No-U-Turn-Sample (NUTS) a variant of the Hamiltonian Monte Carlo (HMC).
-- `ez-emcee` wraps emcee to use the ensemble sampler.
+- `smc-emcee` wraps the [emcee](https://emcee.readthedocs.io/en/stable/) python package, that makes use of the Goodman & Weare’s Affine Invariant (MCMC) Ensemble sampler.
-- `ez-analyze` analyzes the output from the two previous programs.
+- `smc-analyze` analyzes the output from the two previous programs.

-These tools have quite a bit to offer, however, in this quick start guide, we will show how to use each flag, for each program, so that you can understand how to use them.
+These tools have quite a bit to offer and we will show you how to use each flag, for each program, to provide context on how to use them.
 Don't forget that there's always the help dialog (`-h` or `--help`) to list all available flags, organized by categories, with a brief description of what they do.

 To make getting started easy there's a folder named `example` on this repository, which includes the files used during this short tutorial.